micro-ROS/micro_ros_renesas2estudio_component/README.md

    <details>
    <summary>ThreadX</summary>

-   Create and configure the micro-ROS threadX thread:
+   Create and configure the micro-ROS ThreadX thread:

       1. On the `configuration.xml` menu, go to the `Stacks` tab and create a new thread for micro-ROS.
       2. Configure the micro-ROS thread properties: